salma2vec/Troeve/README.md

 To ensure that the IDPs are not deprived of their cardinal right to **Basic Humanitarian Assistance**, we proffer to create a system that directs the internally displaced to their nearest refugee camps.

 **Troeve** will thus serve as a platform that can direct the victims to their nearest IDP camps – where they will be provided with basic amenities, thus helping them find durable solutions for shelter.
+Troeve acts by requesting the user location (in Online/Offline/PWA modes according to user situation) and mapping the, to the nearest IDP camp.
+The users will be provided with a map or with a text mentioning the road directions to the same.

 # Technical details